Come Original: Why Stock Content Is Useless On Your Website

 All photos courtesy https://jdrurypartners.com.

-There can be such an incredible hyper-focus on SEO and conversion rates that the real purpose of your corporate website becomes lost in the numbers.
-You just need to have any old web page and to post something to your blog, right?
-Nope.
-Even though market data does back original content, the real value of creating original content is still much greater than organic rankings, although it helps with that, too.
+There can be such an incredible hyper-focus on SEO and conversion rates that the real purpose of your corporate website can get lost.
+Even though market data backs up the value of original content, just having a place to publish blog posts isn’t going to cut it.
+The real value of creating original content goes well beyond increasing organic rankings, although it helps with that, too.

 Original content establishes a certain caliber, which is where you want to be to stand out.
-Stock images and videos, and poorly written, flat copy, are obvious and a judgement is made immediately.
-The business loses credibility due to poor presentation, especially among a more sophisticated clientele.
+Stock images and videos, and poorly written, flat copy, are obvious and you could lose credibility due to poor presentation without even being aware of it.

-Solid Digital worked with the eminent corporate board advisory firm JamesDruryPartners in Chicago to redesign the website in order to better showcase the firm and attract elite clients.
-For this project, custom photography was integral in expressing this prestigious brand.
+Solid Digital worked with the eminent corporate board advisory firm JamesDruryPartners in Chicago to redesign their website in order to better showcase the firm and attract high-end clientele.
+For this project, custom photography and video were integral in expressing this prestigious brand.

 “As a provider of a high-end service, we felt that only custom photography and video could accurately represent the essence of our firm.
 When visiting our website, we want a potential client to feel as if they have stepped into our office, and to be able to visualize what it would be like to work with us.
 Custom photography and video makes that possible.” — Jim Drury IV

-This is something that would be impossible to achieve with stock photos.
-It is inherently impossible to represent your unique brand identity with images that hundreds of others are using.
-Likewise, it’s impossible to communicate a cohesive brand identity because stock content is all over the place.
+It is challenging to represent a unique brand identity with images that hundreds of others are using.
+Likewise, it’s difficult to communicate a cohesive brand identity with stock content varying so widely.

-The previous website had generic graphics, images, and copy that did not represent who they are as a company.
+JamesDruryPartners previous website had generic graphics, images, and copy that did not represent who they are as a company.
 We aimed to showcase their personality and professionalism on the new site.
-I can recall walking into their office for the first time, meeting with their team and really getting an excellent feeling of trust.
+I recall walking into their office for the first time to direct the photoshoot, meeting with their team and really getting an excellent feeling of trust.
 We wanted to demonstrate that as much as possible on the site.
-They are better now for it because when you visit their site, you are immediately greeted with that feeling I received when I first went there – through imagery, video, and copy.
+When you visit their site now, you are immediately greeted with the same feeling I received when I first visited – through imagery, video, and copy.

 The best feature of a website redesign is the opportunity to start from scratch.
 Instead of making little tweaks and trying to piece together a Frankenstein website, a website redesign allows you to go back to the drawing board and ask the fundamental questions that form brand identity.
 Who are we as a company?
 What are our values?
 How do we best communicate that?
-Who is the audience?
+Who is the audience we are communicating to?